-If a child (under the age of 18) is traveling with only one parent or someone who is not a parent or legal guardian, it’s important to know what paperwork should the adult have to indicate permission or legal authority to have that child in their care.
+If a child (under the age of 18) is traveling with only one parent or someone who is not a parent or legal guardian, it’s important to know that Minor Travel Consent Form is one of the most important documents that adult needs to have to indicate permission or legal authority to have that child in their care.

 While CBP may not ask to see this documentation, if they do ask, and you do not have it, you may be detained until the circumstances of the child traveling without both parents can be fully assessed.
 If there is no second parent with legal claims to the child (deceased, sole custody, etc.) any other relevant paperwork, such as a court decision, birth certificate naming only one parent, death certificate, etc., would be useful.

-- The full names and birthdays of the children travelling;
+- The full names and birthdays of the children traveling;

-- The names, addresses, and contact information for the guardians not travelling with the children;
+- The names, addresses, and contact information for the guardians not traveling with the children;

-- The name and relationship to the children of the adult travelling with the child (if appropriate);
+- The name and relationship to the children of the adult traveling with the child (if appropriate);

-- The place the children are travelling too, and potentially where and who they will be staying with;
+- The place the children are traveling too, and potentially where and who they will be staying with;

 - The date that the children are traveling, and their expected return date;